epics-modules/asyn/docs/source/devGpib.rst

       pdevGpibNames is provided.
   * - GPIBDCL
     - Valid only for BO records.
 If rval = (0,1) then (do nothing, send DCL).
-DCL is a Universal GPIB command, i.e. it applys to all devices on the link
+DCL is a Universal GPIB command, i.e. it applies to all devices on the link

       Only define `dset`, `type`, and `pri`.
 A default pdevGpibNames is provided.
   * - GPIBLLO
     - If rval = (0,1) then (do nothing, send LLO).
-LLO is a Universal GPIB command, i.e. it applys to all devices on the link
+LLO is a Universal GPIB command, i.e. it applies to all devices on the link

-      After a LLO, the first time a device is addressed it will disable local control, i.e. the front pannel controls will not respond.
+      After a LLO, the first time a device is addressed it will disable local control, i.e. the front panel controls will not respond.
 To remove devices from this state toggle the REN line.
 A single device can temporarily be removed from LLO by sending the GPIBCTL command but it will go back to LLO state as soon as it is again addressed.